Kesteven and Sleaford High School: Extra-curricular activities

+School clubs and societies include librarian club, public speaking club, technology club, STEM club, the young journalists team, the arts award group, debating club and photography club.
+There is also a school council.

-School clubs and societies include art club, drama club, the school choir, computing club, history club, technology club, the school orchestra and young enterprise and journalist clubs.
-The school put on a performance of She Stoops to Conquer in 1924, but drama did not become a regular fixture until 1934, when an inter-form competition was arranged by Miss B. de L. Holmes; it was carried on until at least the late 1970s.
-Since 1996 the school has put on an annual musical performance or a play.
+KSHS has a drama club, and since 1996 the school has put on an annual musical performance or a play.
+Drama had emerged in the school's extra-curriculars by the 1920s; among the earliest known student performances at KSHS was a rendition of She Stoops to Conquer in 1924, though drama did not become a regular fixture until 1934 when an inter-form competition was arranged by B. de L. Holmes, which carried on until at least the late 1970s.

 From the very early years, the school also had cricket and tennis teams, who practised first in a field by King Edward Street and later at the town's cricket and tennis club grounds.
-In the 1920s and 1930s, sports days were conducted on Mr Coney's fields; alongside swimming lessons at Sleaford's baths, the school games were sports hockey, netball, tennis and stoolball (later replaced by rounders).
-By the 1970s, athletics and gymnastics were also a staple of sports education.
-As of 2015, Sports clubs include athletics, badminton, basketball, dance, fitness, football, gymnastics, hockey, netball, rounders, tennis and volleyball.
+In the 1920s and 1930s, sports days were conducted on one of Mr Coney's fields; alongside swimming lessons at Sleaford Swimming Baths, the school games were sports hockey, netball, tennis and stoolball (later replaced by rounders).
+By the 1970s, athletics and gymnastics were also a staple of sports education at the school.
+As of 2024, extra-curricular sports clubs include basketball, football, hockey, netball, tennis, badminton, volleyball, rounders, athletics, fitness, gymnastics and dance.